Gender schema theory

-Gender schema theory was formally introduced by Sandra Bem in 1981 as a cognitive theory to explain how individuals become gendered in society, and how sex-linked characteristics are maintained and transmitted to other members of a culture.
+Gender schema theory is a cognitive theory to explain how individuals become gendered in society, and how sex-linked characteristics are maintained and transmitted to other members of a culture.
+The theory was formally introduced by Sandra Bem in 1981.
 Gender-associated information is predominantly transmuted through society by way of schemata, or networks of information that allow for some information to be more easily assimilated than others.
-Bem argues that there are individual differences in the degree to which people hold these gender schemata.
+The theory argues that there are individual differences in the degree to which people hold these gender schemata.
 These differences are manifested via the degree to which individuals are sex-typed.

-Sex-typing
+Sex typing

+Sex typing is the practice of assigning certain skills and personality attributes to one of two sexes within the binary classification of gender.
+Thus, those skills and personality attributes are classified as either feminine or masculine.
+According to the gender schema theory, a child undergoes sex typing of themselves as they formulate their core gender identity.
+For example, a child might observe that their mother is consistently the person who does the dishes.
+This child will then conclude that doing the dishes must be a “feminine” action, adding this belief to their gender schema.
+If at this point the child is able to identify their own sex as female, the child will incorporate this observed “feminine” activity into their self-concept, deciding that as a female, they too must do the dishes simply as a result of being female.
+In this way, a self-concept becomes sex typed.
+Once a gender schema has begun forming, the child then seeks out other relevant information, evolving and further developing their gender schema.
+They process new information and their own behavior through the lens of their gender schema, resulting in sex typing of themselves and others in adulthood as well, which in turn can lead to prejudice and stereotypes.

-Core gender identity is tied up in the sex typing that an individual undergoes.
-This typing can be heavily influenced by child rearing, media, school, and other forms of cultural transmission.
-Bem refers to four categories in which an individual may fall: sex-typed, cross-sex-typed, androgynous, and undifferentiated.
+According to the Bem Sex Role Inventory, there are four categories into which an individual may fall: sex-typed, cross-sex-typed, androgynous, and undifferentiated.
 Sex-typed individuals process and integrate information that is in line with their gender.
+Their femininity and masculinity scores are above the median on the sex-congruent scale and below the median on the sex-incongruent scale.
 Cross-sex-typed individuals process and integrate information that is in line with the opposite gender.
+Their femininity and masculinity scores are reversed - below the median on the sex-congruent scale and above the median on the sex-incongruent scale.
 Androgynous individuals process and integrate traits and information from both genders.
+Their femininity and masculinity scores are both above the median.
 Finally, undifferentiated individuals do not show efficient processing of sex-typed information.
+Their femininity and masculinity scores are both below the median.